mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-11-why-onethird-solution-to-sleeping-beauty-doesnt-work.md

 There are multiple points of confusion in the [Sleeping Beauty Problem](https://www.princeton.edu/~adame/papers/sleeping/sleeping.pdf).
 These, combined with (what I will show to be) the wrong solution that the original paper argued for, has laid perfect ground for a never-ending debate.
 Below, I hope to settle some of this debate.

 Let's begin by introducing the problem.
 Beauty wants to sleep for 2 days in a row - Monday and Tuesday.
 Her mother objects, agreeing only if she plays a game with her.
 The mother will toss a coin.
 If its a heads, she'll wake her up on a Monday and then put her back to sleep shortly after.
-If its a tails, she'll do the same on Tuesday.
+If its a tails, she'll do the same on Tuesday too.
 Beauty doesn't remember anything that happens when she is drowsy, which means she'll forget her previous awakenings.
 On waking up, what probability should beauty assign to heads ?

 The problem may seem strange to you because it indeed is.
 It's a natural instinct to give this solution from Beauty's perspective : "Mother would have woken me up no matter what the coin showed.
 So waking up tells me nothing.
 The coin is fair, I should guess P(H)=1/2".
 Elga, however, says that P(H) should be 1/3.
 Here is his argument.